IMTA

-The development of AMTI, by a complementary team of experts, will reduce the environmental impact while increasing the social benefits generated by employment in marginalized areas, offering a viable alternative to conventional aquaculture.
+A true aquaculture of the future, the development of AMTI by a team of highly complementary experts will reduce environmental impact while increasing the social benefits generated by employment in marginalized areas.

-In Mexico, the high demand for fish would tend to push industries to develop sea-based aquaculture.
-However, the fragile marine ecosystems of the Caribbean would be threatened by the establishment of a conventional aquaculture producing waste and asphyxiating the environment.
+In Mexico, the high demand for fish is driving manufacturers to develop offshore aquaculture.
+But the very fragile marine ecosystems of the Caribbean would be threatened by the introduction of conventional aquaculture, which produces waste and suffocates the environment.

-The project aims to develop a land-based Integrated Multi-Trophic Aquaculture (IMTA) system using undrground salt water, an abundant resource in the Yucatan Peninsula.
-Integrated Multi-Trophic Aquaculture (IMTA) is a very promising technique for growing and breeding several species at the same time.
-The waste produced by certain species provides food for the others.
-It is a more sustainable aquaculture because the amount of food needed is less important, and the water is naturally purified by the organisms present in the “circuit”.
+The proposed project aims to develop a land-based Integrated Multi-trophic Aquaculture (IMTA) system using saline groundwater, a resource that is abundant in the Yucatan Peninsula.
+IMTA is an innovative practice in which different species cohabit, so that the by-products of one species can be recycled as nutrients for another.
+It’s a more sustainable and environmentally-friendly form of aquaculture, because less feed is needed, and the water is naturally purified by the organisms in the “circuit”.

-The aim of the project is to explore the potential of this innovative land-based aquaculture and to promote the development of this technology to protect fragile Caribbean marine ecosystems (mangroves, coral reefs and seagrass beds).
-The abundance of underground saltwater in the Yucatan peninsula would allow the relocation of aquaculture sites up to 100 km offshore in the region.
+The aim of the project is to explore the potential of this innovative land-based aquaculture and promote the development of this technology to protect the Caribbean’s fragile marine ecosystems (mangroves, coral reefs and seagrass beds).
+The wealth of saline groundwater would enable aquaculture sites to be relocated up to 100 km from the coast in this region.

 Location